pradeephubgit/appsignal-docs/source/faq.html.md

 ## IP addresses used

-At the moment the AppSignal push API can use one of the following ip addresses:
+At the time of writing, the AppSignal push API uses one of the following IP addresses:

 ```
 37.252.121.227